nathanbraun/nathanbraun-com/content/hpmor-highlights.md

 # HPMOR Highlights

-Here are a list of the passages I highlighted in a recen rereading of Harry Potter and the Methods of Rationality.
+Here are a list of the passages I highlighted in a recent rereading of Harry Potter and the Methods of Rationality.
 Each highlight includes % through the book.